ory/hydra/docs/docs/cli/hydra-version.md

 ## hydra version

-Display this binary's version, build time and git hash of this build
+Display this binary&#39;s version, build time and git hash of this build

 ```
 hydra version [flags]